imjasonh/shipwright-cosign-example/README.md

 ---

-Up until this point, everything is the standard process for installing, setting up, and using Shipwright.
+Up until this point, everything is the fairly standard process for installing, setting up, and using Shipwright.
-This Build, however, includes a new `.spec.sign` field, which describes how to sign the built image:
+[This Build](./build.yaml), however, includes a new `.spec.sign` section, which describes how to sign the built image:

 ```
 sign: